 First of all, my birth certificate says my name is Elisha, but my Daddyo calls me Punkin Head, my friends call me Wishwa, and my husband calls me Waladog.
-I live in a small town in Southern Illinois and aside from the 10 quirky facts that you can read about me here, I love Jesus, organizing (I would probably label my label maker if no one would laugh), taking extremely long showers, encouraging others, hosting parties for family and friends, skinny jeans and boots, eating bologna sandwiches with Wavy Lays Hickory Smoked BBQ chips smashed in the middle, and listening to my husband talk about engineering for hours upon hours (oh wait, there is a bit of sarcasm on that last one).
+I live in a small town in Southern Illinois and aside from my top ten quirky facts, I love Jesus, organizing (I would probably label my label maker if no one would laugh), eating bologna sandwiches with Wavy Lays Hickory Smoked BBQ chips smashed in the middle, taking extremely long showers (our water bill is INSANE), and listening to my husband talk about engineering for hours upon hours (oh wait, there is a bit of sarcasm on that last one).

 As a way to keep myself from going crazy as I

 patiently wait, as well as to share the faithfulness and love of God as we navigate on this bumpy path of twists, turns and surprises of this thing called life, I also lead a once a month infertility support group in my home called, “The Nest,” as well as travel all over the United States speaking at infertility conferences and support groups.
 If you are interested in booking me for your next event, or perhaps you live in the Southern Illinois area and you want a lunch date, email me at firstname.lastname@example.org.
 I would love to meet you and share the Father’s heart.